Tomson Hall 220

 - An official transcript from an accredited high school or equivalent (see below).
 This transcript must include grades through the junior year in high school.

-- One (two are encouraged) letter of recommendation from a teacher, preferably from a class taught in grades 10-12 in an academic subject: English, foreign language, history, social studies, mathematics, or the natural sciences.
+- One (two are encouraged) letter of recommendation from a teacher, preferably from a class taught in grades 10-12 in an academic subject: English, world language, history, social studies, mathematics, or the natural sciences.

 - An additional letter of recommendation, which may come from another individual who knows the applicant well.